Talend/vault-sidecar-injector/README.md

 $ helm install . --name vault-sidecar-injector --namespace kube-system --set vault.addr=http://vault:8200 --set vault.ssl.enabled=false --set vault.ssl.verify=false
 ```

-> **Note:** `Talend Vault Sidecar Injector` should be deployed only once (except for testing purpose, see below).
+> **Note:** `Vault Sidecar Injector` should be deployed only once (except for testing purpose, see below).
 It will mutate any "vault-sidecar annotated" pod from any namespace.

-The command deploys the `Talend Vault Sidecar Injector` service on the Kubernetes cluster with modified configuration to target our in-cluster test instance (no tls, no verification of certificates).
+The command deploys the `Vault Sidecar Injector` service on the Kubernetes cluster with modified configuration to target our in-cluster test instance (no tls, no verification of certificates).
 Such settings are no fit for production.

 The [configuration](#configuration) section lists all the parameters that can be configured during installation.

 ### Installing the chart in a dev environment

-In a dev environment, you may want to install your own test instance of `Talend Vault Sidecar Injector`, connected to your own Vault server and limiting injection to a given namespace.
+In a dev environment, you may want to install your own test instance of `Vault Sidecar Injector`, connected to your own Vault server and limiting injection to a given namespace.
 To do so, use following options:

 ```bash
 $ cd deploy/helm